Vyral/base-template/_posts/2020-06-26-what-are-you-doing-to-celebrate-pie-oneer-day.md

 <br>We are excited to celebrate Pie-oneer Day festivities and we’d love to have you join us\!
 Since we weren’t able to do our summer BBQ kickoff, **we’re inviting you to our office to celebrate the tradition of Pioneer Day on July 21 and 22**.

-We will be following all the necessary health and safety precautions, so sign up for your preferred time, date, and pie from a variety of choices.
+We will be following all the necessary health and safety precautions, so **<u><a target="_blank" href="https://www.eventbrite.com/e/colemere-realtys-pie-oneer-day-tickets-111867851756">sign up here</a></u>** for your preferred time, date, and pie from a variety of choices.
 When you’re here, you can register for your chance to win the Big Daddy fireworks package, as well as a chance to win some other amazing prizes\!